A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: Numerical solutions

 Focusing on $Q=0$, from figure \ref{fig:GTD_U0_bi}, it is apparent that there exist multiple branches of steady solutions other than the uniform-suspension solution represented by $U(0)=0$.
-In fact, a countable but infinite number of branches appear to emerge via transcritical bifurcation, as $\Ri$ is increased.
-Each branch coincides with the uniform-suspension sate at a certain $Ri=Ri_c$, which forms the bifurcation point.
-For convenience, we shall number the solution branches using the $Q=0$ branches and their bifurcations, and call the one experiencing the bifurcation at the lowest $Ri(=Ri_c\approx 190)$ the first branch (see the black line crossing the left most $Ri_c$ in figure \ref{fig:GTD_U0_bi}).
+In fact, as we increase $Ri$, there seems to be a countable but infinite number of branches emerging via a sequence of transcritical bifurcations.
+Each branch coincides with the uniform suspension at a certain $Ri$, which forms the bifurcation point.
+We shall define $Ri_{c,n}$ as the Richardson number of each bifurcation point from the left in figure \ref{fig:GTD_U0_bi}, where $n$ is the index.
+For convenience, we shall also index the $Q=0$ branches accordingly too.
+For example, the first bifurcation at $Ri(=Ri_{c,1} \approx 190)$ is connected to the first $Q=0$ branch (see the black line crossing the left most $Ri_c$ in figure \ref{fig:GTD_U0_bi}).
 At each bifurcation point, there is also an exchange of stability, as we examine the stability of the solution near each bifurcation (see \S\ref{subsec:linear}).
 However, except for the first bifurcation, the stability exchange takes place not with the most unstable mode but with a less unstable one.
 When a small downflow or upflow is applied (i.e. $Q \neq 0$), each transcritical bifurcation point turns into a saddle-node point via an imperfect bifurcation.
 This is similar to the finding of \cite{JFM2020} for the first branch solution, but the same happens to all the other branches.